dwarvesf/kubewise-operator/README.md

 - Ignore specific deployments, statefulsets, and daemonsets
 - Set a cost-saving threshold of 10%
 - Use Prometheus for historical metrics
-- Send notifications to Discord
+- Send notifications to Discord using both a webhook URL and a bot token

 #### ArgoCD Integration